kohesive/solr-undertow/README.md

 The defaults, and all configuration options can be seen in the configuration defaults file.
 Which include `httpClusterPort: 8983`, the default server port.

+Configured directories are validated at startup to give clear error messages, they are checked for existance and readable/writeable attributes (depending on the directory).

 #### Example Configuration / Directory Tree

 Two example configurations are provided in the [examples directory](https://github.com/bremeld/solr-undertow/tree/master/example):